Chapter 7 Means Test: What You Need To Know

 Chapter 7 Means Test Part One: Determining Your Gross Income

 First, you need to determine the relevant time period to look at your average income to begin your means test calculation.
-Specifically, you’re looking for the previous six months before the month in which you filed.
+Specifically, you’re looking for the previous 6 months before the month you filed.
 For example, if you filed your case in May of 2022, the bankruptcy court would apply your means test from November 1, 2021, to April 30, 2022.
 Knowing the specific dates to base your means test calculation is very important, especially if your total monthly income fluctuates.

 Next, you’ll need to determine your gross income, which is the entire household income you receive, including your paycheck, child support payments, alimony, or retirement income.
-It’s important to note that you do not have to include Social Security, including SSI and SSDI for disabled members of your family.
+It’s important to note that you do not have to include Social Security, including SSI and SSDI, for disabled members of your family.
 Also, veterans and active duty members of the armed forces do not have to include their military income or pension in their current monthly income calculation.

 Chapter 7 Means Test Part 2: Comparing Your Income to the State Median Income